Wifey Wednesday: How to Stop an Emotional Affair

 I want to address this today in two steps.
 First, we’ll look at how to keep distance in your marriage to a minimum; and second, we’ll look at how to handle this guy that you’re attracted to.

-1. Keeping Distance to a Minimum
+1. Stop an Emotional Affair by Keeping Distance in Marriage to a Minimum

 You cannot eliminate distance in a marriage, so don’t feel guilty when it happens.
 There are months, for instance, which are rather dry for us in the bedroom because I travel a lot, and instead of cooperating and doing-that-thing-that-prevents-sex-once-a-month while I’m gone, which would be very convenient, it seems to hit right when I get home.
 And then by the time I leave again for the weekend, it’s over.